dk808080/ADBMS-Project/README.md

 # ADBMS-Project

-add your MongoDB or local data base link
+add your MongoDB or local data base links for both the hospitals in app.js file (value of MONGOURI variable)

 ## Available Scripts